ChenLi0111/2D-Draw/readme.md

 Use the start button to rewind to the start of the animation.<br />
 Use the end button to go to the end of the animation.<br />
 Use the play back to play animations backward.<br />

-## The enhancements:<br />
-Customizable color palette, as in you can wholly or partially customize color buttons in palette.<br />
-Ability to play animations both forward and backward.<br />

 ## The development environment:<br />
 macOS High Sierra version 10.13.4<br />